seanmlee/seanmlee.github.io/index.md

 ## Skills & Experience

-I have extensive **field experience** through 40+ months of living/working in tropical rainforest habitats in Central America and East and Central Africa.
+I have accumulated extensive **field experience** through 40+ months of living/working in tropical rainforest habitats in Central America and East and Central Africa.
 I am beyond excited to live/work in desert and montane habitats of the US Intermountain West.

 My **statistical computing** skills include wrangling and tidying decades-long datasets, data visualization via the grammar of graphics, and frequentist regression guided by null hypothesis significance testing.
 I am currently focused on incorporating Bayesian inference and information-theoretic approaches into my toolkit.